opnfv/opnfvdocs/docs/release/overview.rst

 ====================

 The OPNFV community relies on its testing community to establish release criteria for each OPNFV release.
-Each release cycle the testing criteria become more stringent and better representative of our feature and resiliency requirements.

-As each OPNFV release establishes a set of deployment scenarios to validate, the testing infrastructure and test suites need to accommodate these features and capabilities.
-It’s not only in the validation of the scenarios themselves where complexity increases, there are test cases that require multiple datacenters to execute when evaluating features, including multisite and distributed datacenter solutions.
+With each release cycle the testing criteria become more stringent and better representative of our feature and resiliency requirements.
+Each release establishes a set of deployment scenarios to validate, the testing infrastructure and test suites need to accommodate these features and capabilities.

 The release criteria as established by the testing teams include passing a set of test cases derived from the functional testing project ‘functest,’ a set of test cases derived from our platform system and performance test project ‘yardstick,’ and a selection of test cases for feature capabilities derived from other test projects such as bottlenecks, vsperf, cperf and storperf.
-The scenario needs to be able to be deployed, pass these tests, and be removed from the infrastructure iteratively (no less that 4 times) in order to fulfil the release criteria.
+The scenario needs to be able to be deployed, pass these tests, and be removed from the infrastructure iteratively in order to fulfill the release criteria.

 --------
 Functest